MScaramuzzi/Soil-Consumption-Ontology/index.md

  **Table 1** - *Competency Questions used for modeling the ontology*

-We were able to extrapolate a **snapshot** of the domain of knowledge described in our ontology by analyzing these CQs and we used it to generate our classes in a way that matched a precise description of the domain.
+We were able to extrapolate a **snapshot** of the **domain** of **knowledge** described in our ontology by analyzing these CQs and we used it to generate our classes in a way that matched a precise description of the domain.
 We aimed to make explicit the semantic connections between the various entities that populate this domain and to represent the intrinsic meaning that these entities underlie.

 ### 3.2 Ontology Description

 In the following figure we present the knowledge graph that represents classes and object properties that define our ontology:
 ​

 <img src="image/soil-consumption-knowledge-graph.png
-" alt="hi" class="inline"/>
+" alt="hi"/>

 Figure 1 - **Knowledge Graph**

 The two main classes in this graph are **:Indicator** and **:Place**.
 These two classes subtend the components we want to focus on our domain: measurements and geographical coordinates.

-Starting from the latter of the two, we can see that it was modeled by using the well-known Logical ODP N-Ary relation in order to distinguish the various types of locations.
+Starting from the latter of the two, we can see that it was modeled by using the well-known Logical ODP N-ary relation in order to distinguish the various types of locations.
 This instantiation of the pattern has four subclasses represented by **:Nazione**, **:Regione**, **:Provincia**, **:Comune**, which are characterized by a hierarchical feature, determined by the Logical ODP **Transitive Reduction**.
 In particular, it is defined with two properties **:contains** and **:containsDirectly**, the former being transitive.

 A **:PlaceCode** is associated to a **:Place**, and it can be released by any **:Organization** based on the country (ISTAT for Italy), this class was modeled in such a general way in order to make it independent of the country in which the ontology can be deployed on.
 An important feature of **:Place** is found in its **:Geometry**, which is a broader definition used to describe its geographical features which can vary from latitude and longitude to being a centroid, the specific implementation of this depends on how the **rdfs:Literal** is defined.

-To each **:Place** it is linked one or more :Collection of **:Indicator**.
+To each **:Place** it is linked one or more **:Collection** of **:Indicator**.
 By using the Logical ODP **Property Chain**, if a **:Collection** is defined by a particular **:CollectionMetric**, the same metric is valid for the **:Indicator**, this feature is not meant to be used in our context, it is to generalize the ontology and facilitate its reuse in other similar domains of interest.

-**:Indicator** itself is another application of the **N-Ary relation** pattern.
+**:Indicator** itself is another application of the **N-ary relation** pattern.
 The rationale behind this choice is that we needed to model a process that involved many classes at the same time.
 Any entity of **:Indicator** is provided with a **:atTime** relation, connected to a **:TimeEntity** that could be either an **:Instant** or a time **:Interval**.
 This design choice was made because we wanted to generalize the concept of time related to a particular indicator.
 As it was explained in the previous paragraph, an indicator is provided with a **:Metric** that represents the general type of measure an indicator is associated with (could be hectares, percentage, square meters etc.).

 The **:hasParameter** relation is necessary to equip an indicator with the particular task it is used for (soil consumption, non-classified soil, inhabitants for hectare etc.), thus enabling to instantiate it to any application of the ontology by whomever aims to reuse it.